johannacarolinep/watercolour-school/README.md

 - [Main image, Sign up page and Response page](https://pixabay.com/photos/paint-brush-to-paint-colour-4030050/) (Pixabay)

 #### Icons
-All icons were taken from [Font Awesome](https://fontawesome.com/icons).
+All icons were taken from [Font Awesome](https://fontawesome.com/icons)

+#### Fonts
+Fonts were imported from [Google Fonts](https://fonts.google.com/)

 ---

 ## Acknowledgments
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova) - for all of the valuable guidance and feedback throughout this project.
+I am incredibly grateful to have such an engaged and knowledgable mentor.
+- [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.

 ---